1 The Role of Analytics in Accounting

 3. An auditor builds a regression model using monthly revenue data from the prior year to establish an expected range for current-year monthly revenue.
 The auditor then compares actual monthly revenue to the expected range and investigates months where the difference exceeds the threshold.
 This procedure involves which type of analytics?

-D. None of the above, because regression is a statistical technique rather than an analytics type
+A. Descriptive analytics only B. Predictive analytics C. Prescriptive analytics D. None of the above, because regression is a statistical technique rather than an analytics type

 4. A cost accountant uses Excel’s Solver tool to determine the combination of products that maximizes total contribution margin given constraints on machine hours and raw material availability.
 This activity is best classified as which type of analytics?